Please read on to find our FAQs for Coordinators…

 Ask yourself if the activity is in the suitable strand, is is outside of normal lessons or homework, and does it involve at least one area of STEMM (unless this is for ‘Shaping your Future’, which makes allowance for general career guidance and research).
 Did they actually do the activity – have they given you enough in the description to know what they did?
 If you are not sure, you can reject the activity and ask for more details to be added.
 If you are still unsure, or would like further support, please email email@example.com

 Q: What happens if the activity has been submitted under the wrong strand?

 Unfortunately, it is not currently possible to change the strand of an activity once it is submitted for moderation.
-Contact the participant and ask them to copy the text from the original submission and then submit it as a new activity under the correct strand.
-You can then decline the first (incorrect) submission and they can delete it.
+You can decline the activity and add in the notes tat the participant should copy the text from the original submission and then submit it as a new activity under the correct strand.
+You can then detete the first (incorrect) submission (see below).

 Q: Does the participant need to cover each area of STEMM to achieve their Award?